Orlando Divorce Attorneys

 Divorce is not a simple process, and it’s rarely short.
 The more issues you have to resolve, the longer it will last, and there are a lot of potential issues to consider in divorce.
 These include:

 • Child Custody: The state will agree to whatever plan will best support the child.
-Also, thanks to the same 2023 law signed by Gov. DeSantis, the court will assume that it’s best for the parents to have 50/50 legal and physical custody.
+Also, thanks to the same 2023 law signed by Gov. DeSantis, the court will assume that the parents should have 50/50 legal and physical custody.
 If the parents disagree, they have to prove why, whether they agree or not.

 • Child Visitation/Time-sharing: When the parents agree or are told by the courts that one parent will be the predominant physical custodian, the other parent has visitation rights.
 This means they have set times when they can see their children.